-Unfortunately, changing the thermal paste on your Mac is much harder to do than on a PC.
+Unfortunately, changing your Mac’s thermal paste is much harder than on a PC.

 If you’re not super tech-savvy and know how to remove a Mac display, it’s best to have a professional service do it for you.

 PCs slow down more than Macs because of major differences between the operating systems.
 Unlike Windows, macOS doesn’t have a registry filled with keys from unused programs that slow down the computer.
 Moreover, macOS is better optimized for Mac hardware and gets less malware.

 I explained what happens when you install any third-party program on a Windows computer.
 It stores data in a handful of different locations on the disk.